Jo Mora: Career

+Jo Mora at his family's drawing table in 1910.
+This gouache painting was painted by his brother, Francis Luis Mora.

 In 1907, Mora returned to California and married Grace Needham.
 Their son, Joseph Needham Mora, was born on March 8, 1908.
 The Moras moved to San Jose, California, where Mora continued his work.

 On 22 February 1911, the Native Sons of the Golden West Building, in San Francisco, with six terra cotta panels, by Domingo Mora and his son, Jo Mora, was dedicated.

 In 1915, he served on the International Jury of Awards at the Panama–Pacific International Exposition and displayed six sculptures.

 In 1915-16 two of his sculptural commissions were revealed: the bronze memorial tablet with the profile of the late Archbishop Patrick W. Riordan for the Knights of Columbus and the Cervantes Monument in San Francisco's Golden Gate Park.
 By 1919, he was sculpting for the Bohemian Club, including the Bret Harte Memorial plaque, completed in August 1919 and mounted on the outside of the private men's club building in San Francisco.

 Carmel-by-the-Sea

+Jo Mora with Father Raymond Mestres with the sarcophagus of Junípero Serra.

 In 1921, the Mora family relocated to Carmel-by-the-Sea, California, the largest art colony on the West Coast, making it their primary residence.
 He constructed a Craftsman-style home, which is located on the west side of San Carlos Street, the third house south of 1st Avenue.

 Mora received a commission for the bronze and travertine Cenotaph, for Father Junípero Serra in the Memorial Chapel at the west end of Mission Carmel.

 Mora was a director of the Carmel Art Association as early as 1934.
 His sculptures were exhibited between 1927 and 1934 in various galleries in Carmel.

 Jo Mora is a serious sculptor, a responsible amateur actor; when mixed up with pen and ink, a humorist!
 Comic strips was once his trade.
 He was famous at it.
 That was years ago but his art of cartooning bloomed again when in recent years he produced the well known Mora Map of the Monterey Peninsula.
 Most successful with bronze statue creations which decorate many gardens in East and West.
 If he has a specialty in figures it is cowboys.
 He knows his West.
 Jo Mora will ever be famed for his portrayal of Pancho Lopez, The Bad Man, at Carmel Playhouse.
 He does everything well and is handsome while doing it.
 He is happily married-alas!